Caiden Olliso, FCCLA 2021

-Great Plains Student Organizations help students craft their skills and leadership skills and develop potential careers.
-Join a student organization, get involved in student life at Great Plains, meet new friends and have fun!
+Great Plains' CareerTech Student Organizations (CTSO's) help you master your technical and leadership skills to increase your career potential.
+Join a student organization, get involved, meet new friends and have fun!

 Business Professionals of America (BPA) is a national co-curricular CTSO for high school, college and middle school students preparing for careers in business and information technology.
 The mission of BPA is to contribute to the preparation of a world-class workforce through the advancement of leadership, citizenship, academic and technological skills.